 The MG stands for Milled Grind, and the 2 is the upgrade from the original.

-TaylorMade’s patented Raw Face Technology is one of the most innovative developments in recent years.
-The raw face tends to rust over time while the rest of the face maintains its original finish.
-The rusted portion tends to center the ball nicely and as it wears shows where you predominantly strike the ball.
+TaylorMade’s patented Raw Face technology is one of the most innovative developments in recent years.
+The raw face tends to rust over time, while the rest of the face maintains its original finish.
+The rusted portion tends to center the ball nicely and, as it wears, shows where you predominantly strike the ball.
 In this respect, it is similar to the Jaws Full Toe as it, too, features a raw face.

-When you purchase your brand new MG2 is will have a sealed airtight cover over the face, once removed oxidation starts to take effect.
-The theory is that the rust effect will increase the grip on the ball and thereby the degree of spin that will be generated.
+When you purchase your brand-new MG2, it will have a sealed airtight cover over the face.
+Once removed, oxidation starts to take effect.
+The theory is that the rusting will increase the grip on the ball and, thereby the degree of spin that will be generated.
 However, this is somewhat speculative.
 In our experience, spin levels were similar out of the box compared to when the face was rusty, therefore, this may be a bit of a marketing gimmick.

-This is quite a boast considering the groove technology already on the club face.
+In addition to the Raw Face technology, TaylorMade also uses Groove technology.
 Deeper grooves are cut within the existing groove and then further enhanced with laser-cut grooving in between.
 These new ZTP 17 grooves have a steeper sidewall and sharper edges.

 To eliminate the inconsistency of hand-grind finishing of the club, TaylorMade has perfected the machine-grind to ensure that each club has consistent performance and interaction with the turf, with great feel and feedback.

-The weight has been redistributed giving a thick-thin effect to the wedge and enabling the optimum location for the center of gravity.
+The weight has been redistributed, giving a thick-thin effect to the wedge and enabling the optimum location for the center of gravity.
 What is known as a TPU insert has been placed in the back cavity of the club, designed to absorb vibration on impact.
 This further enhances the feel and performance of the wedge.
 With 12 degrees of bounce, it falls into the high-bounce wedge category.

-The TaylorMade MG2 is available in a shiny chrome finish where the raw face is great in reducing glare.
-The better, more popular option would be the matte black finish.
+The TaylorMade MG2 is available in a shiny chrome finish, where the raw face greatly reduces glare.
+However, the more popular option would be the matte black finish.